CIV4210 & CIV4211 – Final Year Projects A & B

 - project aims and context,

 - sources of data/information and adopted methodology,

 The assessment comprises major components which reflect the objectives outlined above:

 - Oral Presentation

-It is student’s responsibility to negotiate directly with the nominated supervisor regarding details of the research topic and arrangements for supervision.
+It is the student’s responsibility to liaise directly with the nominated supervisor regarding details of the research topic and arrangements for supervision.
 Appointments for meetings with the supervisor should be made at regular intervals (preferably weekly) to ensure adequate feedback.
 As an absolute minimum, meetings with the supervisor should be scheduled at the following stages of the project: